NamanZelawat/NamanZelawat/README.md

 -->

 - 🔭 I’m currently working on competitive coding and a video streaming project.
-- 🌱 I’m currently learning electron.js, webgl, algorithms and data structures.
+- 🌱 I’m currently learning testing frameworks, algorithms and data structures.
 - 👯 I’m looking to collaborate on projects using react.js, express.js, electron.js, webrtc and socket.io.
 - 🤔 I’m looking for help with some collaborative projects.
 - 💬 Ask me about anything technical or personal.